mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLVERSION.md

 The flag defines the maximum supported TLS version as TLSv1.2, or the default value from the SSL library.
+(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_0

 The flag defines maximum supported TLS version as TLSv1.0.
+(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_1

 The flag defines maximum supported TLS version as TLSv1.1.
+(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_2

 The flag defines maximum supported TLS version as TLSv1.2.
+(Added in 7.54.0)

 ## CURL_SSLVERSION_MAX_TLSv1_3

 The flag defines maximum supported TLS version as TLSv1.3.
+(Added in 7.54.0)

+##

+In versions of curl prior to 7.54 the CURL_SSLVERSION_TLS options were documented to allow *only* the specified TLS version, but behavior was inconsistent depending on the TLS library.

 # DEFAULT